Frequently Asked Questions

 WHAT HAPPENS TO FAMILY OWNED BUSINESS OR PRIVATE PRACTICES IN DIVORCE?

-Physicians, dentists, lawyers, CPAs, architects and other private practice professionals in Arizona should seriously consider retaining specialized legal advice when evaluating or pursuing divorce.
+Physicians, dentists, lawyers, CPAs, architects and other private practice professionals in Arizona should seriously consider retaining legal advice when evaluating or pursuing divorce.

 Licensed professionals with substantial assets can place their business, future earning potential and financial security in jeopardy when ending a marriage without adequate consideration, planning and protection strategies.